kengibson1111/tour-of-go/README.md

   return values can be referenced and assigned in the function.
 Pretty cool.

 * variables - this shows variable declarations at a package and function scope.

+* variables (init) - demonstrates initializers with variable declarations.
+The declaration at the function scope omits the type.
+And in that case, the variable assumes the type of the initializer.